 In the early 1800s, there are a few business papers and personal letters to members of the Lintot family in Natchez.
 Stephen Minor married Katharine Lintot, which probably accounts for his having these papers in his possession.
 Also included are accounts for purchases of goods made by General John Wilkins of Pittsburg from William T. McCormack, a merchant in Natchez.

 Stephen Minor was involved in the cultivation of cotton and received letters from cotton factors in Liverpool, England, and New Orleans, La., 1812-1815.
 Stephen apparently used the firm of Barclay and Salkeld in Liverpool and received detailed reports from them on the cotton market.
 In 1815, there is a letter from this firm reporting on the condition of the market due to "the peace," probably a reference to the defeat of Napolean at Waterloo.
-There are also a few documents pertaining to Stephen Minor's ownership or use of slaves, including an agreement to hire some slaves from his brother John.
+There are also a few documents pertaining to Stephen Minor's use of people whom he claimed as property and enslaved, including an agreement to lease enslaved people from his brother John.

 Stephen was an administrator for the estate of William Lintot, who was probably a brother or relative of his wife, Katharine Lintot Minor.
 Some of the estate papers are contained in this series.
 Documents show that Stephen was interested in theater and belonged to a theatrical club formed among the gentlemen of Natchez.